-Students in the MALD or MIB degree programs may petition to transfer to the MA or LLM after completing one semester in their current degree program and prior to the conferral of their degree.
-The petition should be initiated as early as possible in the student's first semester.
-Upon approval of the petition the student will have one semester in the first year to complete the remining degree requirements for the one-year program.
-Student must be mid-career to transfer to the MA.
+Students in the MALD or MIB degree programs may petition to transfer to the MA or LLM by the deadline for petitions in the semester prior to the student's last semester.
+In all cases, the petition should be initiated as early as possible in the student's academic career.
+Upon approval of the petition the student will have no more than one additional semester to complete the remining degree requirements for the one-year program.
+Student must be mid-career and meet all admissions requirements to transfer to the MA.

-Additionally, for the LLM, law faculty will review the student's petition, Fletcher transcript, and materials previously submitted for application to the two-year program prior to the review by CSAP.
+Additionally, for the LLM, law faculty will review the student's petition, Fletcher transcript, and materials previously submitted for application to the two-year program prior to administrative review.

-LLM or MALD student requests to change to LLM/MALD dual degree program The law faculty will review the student's petition, Fletcher transcript, and materials previously submitted for application to the two-year program prior to the review by CSAP.
+LLM or MALD student requests to change to LLM/MALD dual degree program

+The law faculty will review the student's petition, Fletcher transcript, and materials previously submitted for application to the two-year program prior administrative review.
 LLM degree recipients requesting admission into the joint LLM/MALD degree program are required to complete five semesters at Fletcher or three additional semesters of coursework beyond the LLM.